99ron/django_milestone/README.md

 ## jQuery

 I've used jQuery to do a simple 'back to top' function but also for hiding/showing containers for the quotes page.
 Changing text for the show more buttons in the quotes page as well as the orders page.
 Confirm prompt box for when the user chooses to delete an order.
+At the last moment I've added the ability

 ## Testing

 For testing I have tried the following browsers; Firefox, Chrome, Edge and Internet Explorer.

 I've used my PC at home which uses the screen size 2560 x 1080 and at work which is dual screen setup, used the built in "reponsive browser" feature mainly in firefox to test for different resolutions/devices.
+As an addition I've used Django's built in TestCase to check urls, forms and some models, confirmed they pass but will need to be done on a local environment.
+To check your self type: python3 manage.py test

+Check HTML and CSS code using W3C Markup, HTML had complaints regarding missing header tags as it can't read into the {% extend %} as well as any python logic it doesn't like.

 ## Testing Scenarios